Secrets to making the best brownies reveals the best tricks and tips to ensure perfectly cakey or fudgy brownies with a crisp, crackly surface.

-1) Do a partial substitution, no more than half the volume of all-purpose flour swapped out for whole wheat,
+1. Do a partial substitution.
+And by that we mean no more than half the volume of all-purpose flour swapped out for whole wheat.

-2) use whole wheat pastry flour, a much finer grind of softer wheat that then won’t impede the gorgeous texture of brownies with too much chew.
+2. Use whole-wheat pastry flour, which is a much finer grind of softer wheat that won’t impede the gorgeous texture of brownies with too much chew.

-And since you’re clearly into these sorts of bargains, go ahead and have a glass of whole milk with those whole-wheat-pastry-flour brownies.
+And since you’re clearly into these sorts of bargains and rationalizations, go ahead and have a glass of whole milk with those whole-wheat-pastry-flour brownies.

 Dear Deprived: When Emily Dickinson was in the last moments of her mortal coil, the family called in the doctor.
 She refused to see him, but she did agree to open her bedroom door and pass by it while he stood out in the hallway.

 It’s tough to diagnose a problem from afar, but like the poet’s physician of yore, we’ll give it a shot.

 We suspect the batter broke because the chocolate seized—that is, the cocoa solids fell out of suspension from the cocoa fat as it melted.
 Cocoa solids and cocoa fat exist in an uneasy alliance in chocolate, which is prone to seizing at high temperatures as well as during quick temperature fluctuations.
 As a general rule, dark chocolate will seize above about 120°F (49°C) and milk chocolate above about 110°F (43°C).
 All the “abouts” have to do with the varying ratios of solids and fats in different brands and lines of chocolate.